Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 2. Sports Analytics — Consistency

 A basketball player who averages 25 PPG with low variance is more reliable than one with the same average but high variance.
-Coaches use this to evaluate clutch performance.
+Coaches use this to evaluate clutch performance and game-to-game consistency.

 🏭